OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ### Network.framework

-`Network.framework` was introduced at [The Apple Worldwide Developers Conference (WWDC)](https://developer.apple.com/videos/play/wwdc2018/715 "Introducing Network.framework: A modern alternative to Sockets") and is a replacement to the `Sockets` API.
-The low-level networking framework provides classes to send and receive data with built in dynamic networking, security and performance support.
+`Network.framework` was introduced at [The Apple Worldwide Developers Conference (WWDC)](https://developer.apple.com/videos/play/wwdc2018/715 "Introducing Network.framework: A modern alternative to Sockets") in 2018 and is a replacement to the `Sockets` API.
+This low-level networking framework provides classes to send and receive data with built in dynamic networking, security and performance support.

 Network.framework uses TLS 1.3 by default if the `using: .tls` argument is used, and should be used over the legacy [Secure Transport](https://developer.apple.com/documentation/security/secure_transport "API Reference Secure Transport") framework.